Bisections and cocycles on Hopf algebroids: Bisections on Hopf algebroids

-\begin{thm} Given a left Hopf algebroid $\cL$ over $B$.
-The collection of left bisections with convolution product is a group with unit is the counit of $\cL$.
-For any left bisection $\sigma$, its inverse is given by
+\begin{thm} Let $\cL$ be a left bialgebroid over $B$.
+Then $\CB(\cL)$ is a monoid with product $*$ and identity given by the counit of $\cL$.
+It is a group if $\CL$ is a left Hopf algebroid, with the inverse of a left bisection $\sigma$ given by

-for any $X\in \cL$.
-The group of left bisections is denoted by $\B^{\vee}(\cL)$. \end{thm} \begin{proof} The convolution product is associative since the coproduct of $\cL$ is coassociative.
-We first show that a convolution product of two left bisections $\sigma$ and $\eta$ is another left bisection.
-Here, $\sigma\ast\eta(t(b))=b$ and
+for all $X\in \cL$.
+The vertical left bisections $\CB_{ver}(\CL)$ form a submonoid or subgroup respectively, with product reducing to the opposite convolution product. \end{thm} \begin{proof} We first show that the stated product of two left bisections $\sigma$ and $\eta$ is another left bisection.
+Here, $(\eta\ast\sigma)(t(b))=b$ and

-Similarly, $\eta\ast\sigma(s(b))=\eta\circ s\circ\sigma\circ s (b)$ so $\eta\ast\sigma\circ s\in \Aut(B)$ and
+Similarly, $(\eta\ast\sigma)(s(b))=\eta\circ s\circ\sigma\circ s (b)$ so $(\eta\ast\sigma)\circ s\in \Aut(B)$ and

 Moreover,

 Similarly, from the 5th step above,